FelipenerySilva/Big-Data-and-Analytics--Project-3/README.md

 Repository containing Python data science project of my Big Data course from the University of Newcastle (Uon) Master of Data Science Degree.
 Presented in the form of Jupyter Notebooks.

-The project covers the material from Lectures 1-7 and includes:
+The project covered the material from Lectures 1-7 and includes:

 1: Dataset Import and Preparation<br>
 2: Regression<br>